TaranaGit/Dockerized-Node.js-React-Demo/README.md

 ## Development Workflow

 During development:
-The frontend container uses npm start which typically includes hot-reloading
+- The frontend container uses npm start which typically includes hot-reloading

-The backend container uses nodemon for automatic restarts on file changes
+- The backend container uses nodemon for automatic restarts on file changes

-Both services use volume mounts for live code updates:
+- Both services use volume mounts for live code updates

-Changes to local files are reflected in the containers
+- Changes to local files are reflected in the containers